MISSION: AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.

 AAUW is composed of dynamic women who are confident, intelligent, informed, vocal, savvy, diplomatic, persistent, out-going and amiable.
-The Riverside Branch has many teachers and former teachers from Elementary School on up through the college level.
-We also have nurses, lawyers, doctors, psychologists, and business administrators.
+The Riverside-Moreno Valley-San Gorgonio Branch has many teachers, nurses, lawyers, doctors, psychologists, banking professionals, and business administrators.

 Why do people join AAUW?

 Typically people join because they support the mission of AAUW—equity for women and girls—and because they enjoy connecting with women who have similar interests and values.

 The Riverside-Moreno Valley-San Gorgonio Branch has over 30 members.
 AAUW-California has about 10,000 members and, nationwide, AAUW has over 170,000 members and supporters..

 The Riverside Branch holds events appealing to a wide range of interests.
 Many events have speakers such as leading authors, politicians, female scientists, and female professionals.
 We have several interest groups that meet monthly (See ACTIVITIES).
 We raise funds to send 8th grade girls to Tech Trek Science and Math Camp (See TECH TREK).
 We donate K-1 books to Kindergarten classes in needy schools in the area.

 When and where are your events?

 The Riverside-Moreno Valley-San Gorgonio Branch events are held in public venues (libraries, meeting spaces, and women’s clubs, etc).
 The interest groups are usually held in members’ homes.